 01 of 13

 Spring is when Kashmir is at its most picturesque, and is also the season for flowering tulips.
 This special time of year is beautifully captured by the Tulip Festival in Srinagar, home to Asia's largest tulip garden.
 As well as the arresting sight of more than a million blooms, the festival features daily cultural programs, Kashmiri folk songs, sale of local handicrafts, and traditional Kashmiri cuisine.
+This year, there are more than 50 varieties of tulips and several new fountains installed in the garden.

 02 of 13